 Different Yoga scriptures list a different number of precepts of Yama.
 Yoga Sutra of Patanjali prescribes five precepts: Ahimsa, Satya, Asteya, Brahmacharya, and Aparigraha.
-In other words, Non-violence, Truthfulness, Non-stealing, Continence, and Non-receiving are the five-fold Yama.
-Satya is the second precept of five-fold Yama.
+In other words, Nonviolence, Truthfulness, Nonstealing, Continence, and Non-receiving are the five-fold Yama.
+Satya is the second precept of five-fold Yama

 He explains “This psychological conception is that of a truth which is the truth of divine essence, not truth of mortal sensation and appearance.
-It is Satyam, the truth of being; it is in its action Rtam, right, — the truth of divine being regulating right activity both of mind and body; it is Brhat, the universal truth proceeding direct and undeformed out of the Infinite.”
+It is Satyam, the truth of being; it is in its action Rtam, right, the truth of divine being regulating right activity both of mind and body; and it is Brhat, the universal truth proceeding direct and undeformed out of the Infinite.”

 In other words, Satyam is the reality of divine essence; Rtam is the reality in action or the manifestation of the divine essence; Brhat is the reality of existence in its entirety or vastness.
 Internally, Satyam indicates the truth of being; Rtam indicates the truth of knowledge and action; Brhat indicates the illuminated consciousness the nature of which is wide and large.

 Rig Veda declares “Ekam Sat Vipra Bahuta Vadanti” which means “the existential reality is one; whereas the learned ones call them by different names.”
 It should not be interpreted as truth is one, as it is normally being done.
-It denotes something more than the word truth denotes and evidently different from truthfulness.
+Satya denotes something more than the word truth denotes and evidently different from truthfulness.
 It definitely means the ultimate reality of existence.

-It seems that the word Satya had been used to mean existential reality before its meaning had evolved to be an ethical concept of truthfulness that applies to the mind and body.
+Here, it seems that the word Satya had been used to mean existential reality before its meaning had evolved to be an ethical concept of truthfulness that applies to the mind and body.

 It was originally used interchangeably with the word Sat.
 Later, the word Sat has been used to mean the absolute truth and Satya has been used to mean the relative truth or worldly truth the nature of which is changing from time to time; where absolute truth is permanent.